-- 4. May include public education and outreach components. - Grant projects must meet the purpose of the Fund.
-Grant projects that most effectively and efficiently facilitate, promote and increase spay and neuter services for cats and dogs in Maryland will be given priority.

-Maryland Spay and Neuter Grants Program 2019 Instructions for Capital Expense/Equipment Request Applications

-- Applicants must comply with all other statutory and regulatory requirements pertaining to the Maryland Spay and Neuter Grants Program.
+4. May include public education and outreach components.

+- Grant projects must meet the purpose of the Fund.
+Grant projects that most effectively and efficiently facilitate, promote and increase spay and neuter services for cats and dogs in Maryland will be given priority. - Applicants must comply with all other statutory and regulatory requirements pertaining to the Maryland Spay and Neuter Grants Program.
 Applicants should familiarize themselves with those provisions of the Maryland Code.
+Program Regulations Link.

+Maryland Spay and Neuter Grants Program 2024 Instructions for Capital Expense Request Application for FY25 Grant Cycle

-Program Regulations Link. - The Program does not provide support to organizations that have lost their IRS tax-exempt status, have unusually high administrative expenses, or show indicators of financial mismanagement.
-Applicant organizations must be in compliance with the state by submitting the Annual Report and Personal Property Return with the State of Maryland Department of Assessments and Taxation-Personal Properties Division (see the Program webpage for more information and a copy of the form required).
+The Program does not provide support to organizations that have lost their IRS tax-exempt status, have unusually high administrative expenses, or show indicators of financial mismanagement.
+Applicant organizations must be in compliance with the state by submitting the Annual Report and Personal Property Return with the State of Maryland Department of Assessments and Taxation-Personal Properties Division.